Trip Summary

 Day 5: Into the heart of the Grand Canyon of the Salmon River.
 The second deepest canyon in the United States, deeper then the Grand Canyon of the Colorado.
 The Salmon River canyon is an ideal place to put your feet up and float while taking in the steep rock walls and the mountain sheep climbing the pinnacles above you.
 Whitewater is reasonably mellow today but swimming holes are abundant as the group floats to a wonderful, white sand beach camp for the night.
 Tonight will be a delicious dinner to celebrate a wonderful trip down the beautiful Salmon River.
 Stay up late and take in the stars, because you won’t see them anywhere else like you will see them on the Salmon River.

 Day 6: End the trip with a bang.
 This morning is great!
 Rapids including Dried Meat, Chittum, Vinegar, and Carry Creek Falls to bring the group to the trip takeout sometime around mid-day for a late lunch.
-After transferring your gear from our drybags back to your suitcase it’s into the van for the ride out to Boise.
-This ride takes a little over 5 hours, but the scenery is incredible.
-You will be returned to the Boise airport or a nearby hotel sometime typically between 6 and 7 pm.
+We are typically back into Riggins around 4-5 PM.
+We will bring you back to your vehicle at either the hotel or our shop.
+If you arranged for us to shuttle you to either McCall or Boise after your trip, you will peel off with another shuttle vehicle and head that way!

 Travel Info